kausstubhhh/k8s-cloud-edge-vnf-evaluation/README.md

 ## Repository Structure

 k8s-vnf-performance/

-├── manifests/
+manifests/
-│   └── coredns-vnf.yaml
-│       → Kubernetes Deployment, Service, and ConfigMap for CoreDNS │
+Contains the Kubernetes manifest file (coredns-vnf.yaml) used to deploy CoreDNS, including Deployment, Service, and ConfigMap.

-├── workloads/
+workloads/
-│   └── dns_queries.txt
-│       → DNS query dataset used for benchmarking
+Contains the DNS query dataset file (dns_queries.txt) used as input for performance testing.

-│
-├── experiments/
+experiments/
-│   └── commands.txt
-│       → dnsperf commands and execution steps used during experiments │
+Contains the commands (commands.txt) used to run dnsperf and execute the benchmarking experiments.

-├── docs/
+docs/
-│   ├── COMP5123M_CW2_Q5_Results.pdf
+Contains supporting documentation:

-│   │   → Performance results including tables, graphs, and analysis │   └── GenAI_troubleshooting.md
+COMP5123M_CW2_Q5_Results.pdf → Includes performance results, tables, graphs, and discussion

-│       → Log of issues encountered, AI-assisted solutions, and outcomes
+GenAI_troubleshooting.md → Includes a log of issues encountered, AI-suggested solutions, and outcomes

 ---